 Here is how their wages should increase:

-For in-house cleaners, businesses can refer to the PWM Ladder for
+For in-house cleaners, businesses can also refer to the PWM Ladder:

 Progressive Wage Model For The Security Sector

-Since 2016, the Progressive Wage Model covered security officers covers all Singaporeans and PRs employed by licenced security agencies.
+Since 2016, the Progressive Wage Model covered all Singaporeans and PRs employed as security officers by licenced security agencies.
 Adhering to the PWM is a licencing condition for security agencies under the Police Licensing and Regulatory Department (PLRD).
-From 1 September 2022, in-house security personnel will also be covered.
+From 1 September 2022, in-house security personnel are also covered.